collapsed-stacks/startups/questions/12731/what-s-the-difference-between-seed-funding-and-series-a.md

 - posted by: [itay](https://stackexchange.com/users/5277820/itay) on 2017-06-09
 - score: 1

-<p>Seeds funding is the first fund you get for your startup, This money should help you in the initail stage of the startup, In many times seed fund helps the startup to get few employees, build and launch an early product.</p>
+Seeds funding is the first fund you get for your startup, This money should help you in the initail stage of the startup, In many times seed fund helps the startup to get few employees, build and launch an early product.

-<p>Series A funding, usually will come after you have the early version of the product and you need to optimaize it.
-Typically, In series A funding you will raise more money then from seeds funding, and the money should help the company to figure out a business model and ways to optimize the product.</p>
+Series A funding, usually will come after you have the early version of the product and you need to optimaize it.
+Typically, In series A funding you will raise more money then from seeds funding, and the money should help the company to figure out a business model and ways to optimize the product.